-As indicated previously, each Title I school comes together to examine data and determine needs, taking into account information gathered from multiple diagnostic, formative, and summative data sources, as well as anecdotal data noted by admin, staff, and family/community members to determine the best use of allocated funds.
+As indicated previously, each Title I school comes together to examine data and determine needs, taking into account information gathered from multiple diagnostic, formative, and summative data sources, as well as anecdotal data noted by admin, staff, and family members to determine the best use of allocated funds.
 As each school community prepares their budgets, they are asked to identify purpose/accomplishment goals, supporting data demonstrating need (taken directly from the needs assessment process that feeds the development of the SIP/SWPs), and the SIP/SWP goals or essential actions addressed for each line-item requested.
-This process acts as another check/balance in aligning overall school improvement efforts, program coordination, and ensuring alignment with each school community's needs, as demonstrated by the needs assessment process data.
+Individual school budgets are developed in conjunction with school staff and family members.
+This process acts as another check/balance in aligning overall school improvement efforts, program coordination, and to help ensure alignment with each individual school community's needs as demonstrated by the needs assessment process data.
 All Title I-funded services, tools, and materials supplement services already in place via operating and other funds and target students identified as being in most need of intensive, additional intervention and supports.

-20 FTEs, as well as stipended and contracted school-based Title I-funded teachers, interventionists, coordinators, coaches, counselors, and tutors will support the implementation of the curriculum side-by-side and fully integrated with locally funded educators so that Title I schools receive additional supports for underperforming students in the identified areas of reading, math, and science.
+21.9 FTEs, as well as stipended and contracted school-based Title I-funded teachers, interventionists, coordinators, coaches, counselors, and tutors will support the implementation of the curriculum side-by-side and fully integrated with locally funded educators so that Title I schools receive additional supports for underperforming students in the identified areas of reading, math, and science.

-These positions provide critical, research-supported interventions for students, school improvement/coaching teacher support, data analysis capacity-building, socioemotional, and other student instruction supports at levels that the division would otherwise not provide.
+These positions provide critical, research-supported direct instructional and intervention support for students, school improvement/coaching teacher support, data analysis capacity-building, socio-emotional, and other student instruction support at levels that the division would otherwise be unable to provide.

-Professional learning in best practices for instructional planning and data analysis; professional content learning in the delivery of English, mathematics, and STEM instruction and interventions; instructional and supportive services for students and families; and family engagement are included.
+Professional learning in best practices for instructional planning and data analysis; content professional learning in the delivery of English, mathematics, and STEM instruction and interventions; instructional and supportive services for students and families, and family engagement are included.

-Additional funds to support meaningful parent and family engagement allow us to better communicate with our large population of EL families, provide thoughtful and targeted programming for families, and develop and maintain parents as partners in students' education.
+Additional funds to support meaningful parent and family engagement allow us to better communicate with our large population of EL families, provide thoughtful and targeted programming for families, and develop and maintain family members as partners in students' education.

-Instructional materials and supplies are funded to strengthen instructional delivery by making learning more interactive, dynamic, and engaging for students, as well as catering to the variety of learning styles found in each classroom via visual, audible, and kinesthetic means.
-Instructional technology items enable educators to differentiate instructional delivery, conduct on the spot formative assessments, and provide in-classroom and afterschool, weekend, and/or summer
+Instructional materials and supplies are funded to strengthen instructional delivery by making learning more interactive, dynamic, differentiated, and engaging for students and catering to the variety of learning styles found in each classroom via visual, audible, and kinesthetic means.
+Instructional technology items enable educators to differentiate instructional delivery, conduct on-the-spot formative assessments, and provide in-classroom and afterschool, weekend, and/or summer interventions, amongst other invaluable